Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Experimental Setting

 \subsection{Dataset}

-In this study, we constructed a Korean dataset based on real user-generated blog posts to assess the effects of the Writing Path framework.
-The dataset covers five common blog domains: travel, beauty, gardening, IT, and cooking.
-We selected 20 blog posts for each domain\footnote{https://blog.naver.com/}, resulting in a total of 100 seed data points.
+In this study, we constructed a Korean dataset based on real user-written blog posts to assess the effects of the WritingPath in real content creation scenarios.
+The dataset covers five domains frequently handled in content creation:: travel, beauty, gardening, IT, and cooking.
+We created a total of 1,500 posts for each model, resulting in 4,500 instances in total.
+For human evaluation, we randomly sampled 10\% of the outlines and texts and assessed their scores.
+Final texts were evaluated by human experts, aligning model outputs with professional quailty standards.
+Details of the dataset are in Appendix~\ref{app:details of dataset}.